 Change happens… how do I manage this?

-Written by Nic Dampier
+Written by Nathan Leaman

 Long exposure of modern warehouse interior with motion blur of workers and machinery